stockhausenj/sre-mcp/README.md

 - **Context for each source** - What to look for (API changes, best practices, etc.)
 - **Verification checklists** - Ensuring documentation stays accurate and complete

+### When to Use Local Documentation vs Web Search

+**Use local documentation (without web search):**
+- Offline environments
+- When you want curated, stable troubleshooting guides
+- For scenarios where API costs are a concern

+**Use web search (disable local documentation):**
+- When you need current information and latest solutions
+- To find recent GitHub issues and Stack Overflow answers
+- For discovering breaking changes and updates
+- Add `--disable-resources` flag to SSH/Kubernetes servers (see [WEB_SEARCH_INTEGRATION.md](WEB_SEARCH_INTEGRATION.md))

 ### Updating Documentation with AI

-When you need to update documentation for a package, use prompts like these:
+When you need to update local documentation for SSH or Kubernetes servers, use prompts like these:

 **For comprehensive updates:**
 ```